“Anti-Money Laundering (AML) is a boring problem.” - Me, one year ago.

 So it definitely wasn’t all roses.

 But something else was present that made for great Hollywood plots — the mafia.
 Mob bosses, dealing out street justice.
-Excising illegal and unfair taxes on neighborhoods.
+Excising illegal and unfair taxes on neighbourhoods.
 Paying off dirty cops.
 Ruling and ruining innocent people with fear.
 It was a real problem the US government struggled to curb.

 But let’s think for a minute why the mafia existed.